eliashomsi/TreePLESystem/README.md

 ### Members
-* Elias Al Homsi Software Lead total hours spend on the project is 8 hours per week Leadership roles: hold meetings and coordinates integration of new developed features.
+* Elias Al Homsi Software Lead total hours spend on the project is 25 hours per week Leadership roles: hold meetings and coordinates integration of new developed features.
+Most of the technical tasks and server/jenkins/pipeline/automation/bashcripting.
+Created a stub for testing the controller using the service.
+Wrote the 90% of the backend, and the full android and Webfrontend.

 * Kevin Chuong - Documentation Manager
+total hours spend on the project is 7 hours per week Kept track of the documentation and attendance during the meetings wrote test cases for part of the services methods.

-* Jeremy Davis - Head of Quality Assurance
+* Jeremy Davis - Head of Quality Assurance total hours spend on the project is 12 hours per week Contributed to editing a tree in the backend.
+Made test methods for the backend.

 * Oscar Décéus - Head of Testing
+total hours spend on the project is 4 hours per week Wrote test cases using JUnit.
+Kept track of current tasks and development management.
+Wrote documentation for methods and integration.

 ### Efforts per deliverable
-* The first deliverable took a total of 26 hours between all team members.
+* The first deliverable took a total of 36 hours between all team members.

-* The second deliverable took a total of 23 hours between all team members.
+* The second deliverable took a total of 43 hours between all team members.

-* The third deliverable took a total of 30 hours between all team members.
+* The third deliverable took a total of 37 hours between all team members.

-* The forth deliverable took a total of 40 hours between all team members.
+* The forth deliverable took a total of 42 hours between all team members.

-* The fifth deliverable took a total of 31 hours between all team members.
+* The fifth deliverable took a total of 41 hours between all team members.

-* The sixth deliverable took a total of 36 hours between all team members
+* The sixth deliverable took a total of 56 hours between all team members

+Please find documentation about the iterations above in the file. (including the deliverable and the repots).

 ** Please find more information on iterations, meeting and project managment in the Documents folder **

+### Overview of major iterations

+* 12 March 2018
+The first development iteration for the backend was completed including the intial

+* 20 March 2018
+The second development itertation included some modifications to the website-frontend

+* 25 March 2018
+The third development iteration included the android application and the google-maps api for both front-ends

+* 1 April 2018
+The forth development iteration included final work except some documentation and some tree management features

+* 14 April 2018
+The fifth development iteration included final work is done and deleting editing a tree is added.

 ## To DO (in future iterations)
 * Color trees based on species